Hibou57/PostiATS-Utilities/doc/lexemes.md

 A star sign indicates zero or more.
 A plus sign indicates one or more.
 The notation “{m,n}” indicates *m* to *n* repetitions (any one in the range).
-A question mark indicates an optional element, like if it was “{0,1}”
+A question mark indicates an optional element, like if it was “{0,1}”.
+A “—” introduces a comment.

 The lexical rules presents some corner cases consequence which can be ignored (see the first paragraph) while still may be worth to know for some people.